laravel/docs/facades.md

 <a name="helper-functions"></a>
 #### Helper Functions

-To compliment facades, Laravel offers a variety of global "helper functions" that make it even easier to interact with common Laravel features.
+To complement facades, Laravel offers a variety of global "helper functions" that make it even easier to interact with common Laravel features.
 Some of the common helper functions you may interact with are `view`, `response`, `url`, `config`, and more.
 Each helper function offered by Laravel is documented with their corresponding feature; however, a complete list is available within the dedicated [helper documentation](/docs/{{version}}/helpers).

 For example, instead of using the `Illuminate\Support\Facades\Response` facade to generate a JSON response, we may simply use the `response` function.
 Because helper functions are globally available, you do not need to import any classes in order to use them: